JJ/granada-off/text/freemasonry.md

 warriors representing ancient heroes such as Hercules or Mercury and a sword with the inscription "The heart rules".
-The rest of the sentence is inscribed in the balcony and is related to the fact that they helped to repress the revolt of their former fellow Muslims in the Alpujarras.
-The square in the middle is a symbol of stability and the triangle, pointing at heaven, a symbol of the afterlife.
+The rest of the sentence is inscribed in the balcony and is related to the fact that they helped repress the revolt of their former fellow Muslims in the Alpujarras.

+But there are more symbols: The square in the middle is a symbol of stability and the triangle, pointing at heaven, a symbol of the afterlife.
 The octagon, in fact, is similar to a circle.
 And circle, triangle and square together are a